College & Career Planning

 - Because this is a complete K-12 program, the goal is for students to explore and build an “Academic and Career Readiness” plan by Grade 8.
 Throughout high school, students will implement their “Academic and Career Readiness” plan to help narrow their post-secondary options and be ready for the world of work.

 - Xello will also allow us to connect learning to careers through the “Inspire” platform.
-Inspire allows school districts to partner with local businesses to provide internships and apprenticeships to students.
+Inspire allows school districts to partner with local businesses to provide internships and apprenticeships for students.
 The platform is managed by the local Chamber, which means it should always be current.
 Students will be able to submit resumes and apply directly through Inspire.

 - Please let your school counselor know if you have any questions.